Bakhtiarinejad/MBakhtiarinejad/LINKEDIN_APPEAL.md

      Email: ma.bakhtiarinejad@gmail.com
      LinkedIn: https://www.linkedin.com/in/mohammadali-bakhtiarinejad-669a13145/

+     IMPORTANT: The site was flagged by ThreatLog (false positive), but I have:
+     1. Reported the false positive to ThreatLog
-     I have implemented comprehensive security headers (verified at securityheaders.com).
+     2. Implemented comprehensive security headers (verified at securityheaders.com - A rating)
+     3. 12 out of 13 security engines show the site is clean
-     This is a static educational website with no malicious content.
+     4. This is a static educational website with no malicious content

      Please review and remove the false positive warning.
      ```